 The purpose of your literature review will be to build a knowledge base for your research.
-The knowledge base will help direct your research, assist in your gap analysis, and give you a strong platform to direct original research to address any gaps and support your hypothesis.
+The knowledge base will help direct your research, assist with research gap analysis, and give you a strong platform to direct original research to address any gaps and support your hypothesis.

-Systematic literature reviews aim to find as much relevant research on the particular research question as possible and to use explicit methods to identify what can reliably be said on the basis of these studies.
-Methods should not only be explicit but systematic with the aim of producing varied and reliable results.
-In this way, systematic reviews reduce the bias which can occur in other approaches to reviewing research evidence (EPPI 2015).
+Systematic literature reviews aim to find as much relevant research on a particular research question as possible, by using explicit methods to identify what can reliably be said on the basis of these studies.
+Methods should be explicit and systematic with the aim of producing varied and reliable results.
+In this way, systematic reviews reduce the bias that can occur in other approaches to reviewing research evidence (EPPI 2015).

 A focused research question and explicit search strategies help to clarify considerations of scope and terminology (Booth, Papaionannou & Sutton 2012, p.
 23).

-In this case, clarity means the creating of a clear structure for the review and establishing clear methods and documentation of the searching process.
-This will allow for easy navigation and interpretation of its contents and make it easier to judge what you have done and clearly demonstrate why certain research materials have been included while others have been excluded.
-It is recommended that you are very clear in what you are trying to achieve with your literature review, keep the review focused, and show each step of your methodology to ensure that the readers can follow your arguments and see where you are going and why.
+In this case, clarity means that the review should have a defined structure, document methods and document the searching process.
+This will allow for easy navigation and interpretation of the literature search.
+It will also allow others to understand what you have done and why certain research materials have been included while others have been excluded.
+It is recommended that you are very clear in what you are trying to achieve with your literature review.
+Keep the review focused and show each step of your methodology so the reader can follow your arguments and see where you are going and why.

 To avoid publication bias, be sure to search a wide range of resources for the materials you include in your literature review.

 Auditability, a key feature of a systematic literature review, pertains to the keeping of accurate records of your systematic search strategies.
-Accurate record keeping of your search strategies will allow others to verify your results, the records will give the readers an understanding of how you came to find and choose the materials in your review and give your review an extra layer of authority.
-Auditability is a crucial part of the review process, the review must be consistent and systematic throughout.
+Accurate record keeping of your search strategies will allow others to verify your results.
+The records will give the reader an understanding of how you came to find and choose the materials in your review.
+It will give your review an extra layer of authority.
+Auditability is a crucial part of the review process.
+The review must be consistent and systematic throughout.